This is part 3 of 3 of the motivation series.

 You´ll be more focused after your workout to tackle your goals.

-Whenever I can´t get things done in the morning and have to do it in the afternoon, I do some workout before I start and it always helps.
+Whenever I can´t get things done in the morning and have to do it in the afternoon, I hop on my exercise bike with an inspiring podcast and it always helps.

 Try it out next time.